 Students answer multiple choice questions by choosing the A, B, C or D card.

-Self-paced, online discussion where students contribute at a time that is most convenient to them.
+Online class discussion where students contribute at a time that is most convenient to them.

-Students work together to generate a broad range of initial ideas.
+Students generate a broad range of ideas.

 Students develop a visual representation of relationships between ideas.

-Quickly identify and analyse your students’ understanding of a concept.
+Quickly assess students’ understanding of a concept.

-Students reflect on their progress by documenting their own learning.
+Students reflect on their learning.